-The cut-ins are rather complex to create on output; on input in CAM the cut-ins must be removed and the original clearances restored, again rather complex.
-Use this more complex construction only if there is a good reason not to use the anti-pad method.
+The cut-ins are rather complex to create on output; in CAM the cut-ins must be removed on input and the original clearances restored, again rather complex.
+Avoid this more complex construction if at all possible.

 Care must be taken to only create valid cut-ins.
 Sloppy cut-ins are the most frequent cause of scrap due to faulty Gerber files, causing a self-intersecting contour and a missing clearance.
 Below is an example of such sloppy cut-in; it is a real-life example that lead to expensive scrap.
 Watch out for rounding errors.
 Make sure that coincident points indeed are coincident in the file.
 With the highest resolution on outputs reduces rounding errors.